-As a recipient of federal funding, University of Wisconsin – Cooperative Extension is obligated to comply with federal civil rights, equal opportunity, and nondiscrimination laws.
+As a recipient of federal funding, University of Wisconsin – Division of Extension is obligated to comply with federal civil rights, equal opportunity, and nondiscrimination laws.
 The goal of civil rights in program planning is to expand access to Extension education for those who have not traditionally been represented among our program participants and to groups protected by the civil rights laws.
-The Expanding Access & Inclusion, and the Language Access & Support websitse provides practical information and resources on how we accomplish civil rights compliance in Cooperative Extension.
+The Expanding Access & Inclusion, and the Language Access & Support websites provides practical information and resources on how we accomplish civil rights compliance in Division of Extension.

 Our programs sit within a particular setting or situation comprised of relational, socioeconomic, environmental, and political conditions.

 We will make a number of decisions to deepen our understanding of the context of our programs.
 These include who we will involve in the process, determining what we already know, and identifying what we don’t know and want to learn.

 Identifying who we involve to help us understand the context of our work is a good place to start.
 Given our commitment to inclusion in educational programming, as well as federal and state statute, we’re intentional about gaining a diversity of perspectives.

 - The Diversity Matrix is an Excel spreadsheet tool that helps us identify the variety of perspectives we might include in our situational analysis.

 - The Stakeholder Identification Worksheet helps us identify any person or group that might care about the outcomes of, provide resources for, and/or is affected by our program.

 - The Stakeholder Analysis Worksheet is a tool to use once we’ve identified the different perspectives and stakeholders of our work.
 It helps us make explicit the interests of others so that we can decide if and how we might involve them in understanding our programming context.